mousemke/flounder/README.md

 + programmatically setting value or index no longer triggers onSelect
 + changed rebuildOptions to rebuildSelect for clarity
 + changed this.options to this.data for clarity
++ added the ability to build sections with headers
++ refactored some build functions

 0.2.1